This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Let’s take your flight experience one step further with a hang-gliding lesson over the sand dunes at Jockey Ridge State Park.
 This was one of our favorite adventures in the USA and one of the best things to do in North Carolina with kids.

-We had so much fun learning how to launch, fly, and land on the soft sands of Jockey’s Ridge with our instructor holding a rope all the way giving you a sense of safety!
+We had a blast learning how to launch, fly, and land on the soft sands of Jockey’s Ridge with our instructor holding a rope all the way giving you a sense of safety!

 It’s quiet and peaceful kayaking or stand up paddle boarding around the marshlands of the sound.
-The Atlantic Intra-coastal Waterway offers miles of open sound water and narrow channels bordered by marshes, swamps, and small islands.
+The Atlantic Intra-Coastal Waterway runs the entire length of the NC coast (and beyond) offering miles of open sound water and narrow channels bordered by marshes, swamps, and small islands.

 You’ll get a different ocean perspective with the hundreds of oyster beds, herons flying low over the grassy reeds with beautiful white wings outstretched, and mullet jumping out of the water while fleeing from prey.